 “Doug won the Silver Medal from the Garden Writer’s Association for his book, Bringing Nature Home.”

-In the first part of the book Tallamy gives several examples of plants and insects that are alien to the United States and how they have disrupted the balance in a given ecosystem.
+In the first part of the book, Tallamy gives several examples of plants and insects that are alien to the United States and how they have disrupted the balance in a given ecosystem.
 Tallamy also tells why and how insects cannot eat alien plants.
 If an alien plant has no checks by insects it will take over an area forcing out native plants.

-It is a must read book if you love wildlife in your back yard.
-I feel that this is only the tip of the problem with diversity as when indigenous lands are stripped of their soils that are built up from ages of broken down rubbish deposited from year’s plant debris.
+It is a must-read book if you love wildlife in your back yard.
+I feel that this is only the tip of the problem with diversity as when indigenous lands are stripped of their soils that are built up from ages of broken-down rubbish deposited from year’s plant debris.
 When you remove the soil organisms that help native plants to survive it makes it difficult to reestablish some native plants.
 Tallamy examples of restoring natives are from ten (10) acre plots in Delaware.
-It is much more difficult in area of .25 acre lots where neighbors do not hold the same values for nature.
-The key to his whole theory is diversity of insects living on native plants.
+It is much more difficult in the area of .25 acre lots where neighbors do not hold the same values for nature.
+The key to his whole theory is the diversity of insects living on native plants.
 One or two plants per small urban lots are not enough to change the ecosystem there must be large strips of native areas to keep the diversity alive and help the ecosystem.

 ©Ken Wilson Gardening Whisperer 2015